mk12/blog/README.md

 ## Usage

-Make `./fonts` a symlink to the directory contains Equity, Concourse, and Triplicate `.woff2` fonts.

-Run `make` to build the website.

-Run `make serve` to serve and live reload the website.
+Run `make serve` to serve and live reload the blog.
+This requires a creating a `fonts` directory or symlink in the repository root containing the WOFF2 fonts.

+Run `make DESTDIR=/path/to/website FONT_URL=/path/to/fonts` to build the blog. `DESTDIR` is a fileystem path with `FONT_URL` is a relative URL where WOFF2 fonts are found in the final website.
+This assumes the blog is embedded in a larger website.

+## Fonts

+This blog uses the fonts Equity, Concourse, and Triplicate.
+You can buy them at https://mbtype.com.

 [Hugo]: https://gohugo.io